 Plant bee-attracting flowers around your veggie patch to improve pollination but if all else fails you can hand pollinate.
 Do this by picking a number of male flowers and brushing them inside the female flowers.

 Pumpkins can be picked young and immature when their flavour is sweeter.
 At this stage they are usually called squashes.
 If you want proper sized pumpkins they take up to 12-15 weeks until they are ready to harvest (depending on the variety).

 It’s a good idea to prune the trailing ends of vines once you have enough pumpkins developing so the plant puts all its energy into growing the existing fruit.
 As the pumpkins approach full size the stalk starts to dry out and often the vine begins to die down.
 Cut the pumpkins from the vine keeping about 5cm of stalk attached to the pumpkin.

 If you plan to keep the pumpkin for a long time then it will need to be “cured”.
 Turn the pumpkin over and leave in the sun for a few days to ensure the skin has fully hardened and dried.
 Pumpkins can then be stored for many months in a dry, cool environment.

 Even though pumpkins are pretty easy to grow there are quite a few problems that can occur:

-- several different beetles may chew on the foliage and can be removed by hand
+- several different beetles may chew on the foliage and can be removed by hand.

 - if developing pumpkins rot from the base when still small and immature then this may be blossom end rot which is due to a lack of calcium.
-Apply eco-flo dolomite or eco-flo lime and ensure thorough regular watering.
+Apply dolomite or lime and ensure thorough regular watering.